simone-brugiapaglia/oracle-type-inequalities/README.md

 This repository complements the paper

-*On oracle-type local recovery guarantees in compressed sensing*

-Information and Inference: A Journal of the IMA (Accepted, 2020)

-by Ben Adcock, Claire Boyer, and Simone Brugiapaglia
+*On oracle-type local recovery guarantees in compressed sensing*.
+Information and Inference: A Journal of the IMA (Accepted, 2020) by Ben Adcock, Claire Boyer, and Simone Brugiapaglia

 A preprint of the paper can be found at [https://arxiv.org/abs/1806.03789](https://arxiv.org/abs/1806.03789).